 The path stas from “Via Nula”, near the Saint Thomas Square in Torca, a little town nearby Sant’Agata sui Due Golfi.
 You can easily reach easily the point of departure with the urban autobus from Sorrento and Massa Lubrense.

 Follow the blu signage and alking down under the shadow of the typical vegetation of chestnuts and olive trees, you will reach a small belvedere from where you can see the islets of Li Galli, Isca and Vetara.

 Here begins a nice walk down 700 steps:

 After a 20 minutes’ walk among myrtle and lentisk, you will reach St. Peter’s Chapel, built upon the ruins of an ancient abbey dating back to the 11th century.
 Just opposite the chapel, an old watch-tower stands out, built during the Saracen attacks.
 Near the chapel there is a foot-path which makes it possible to cross the fiord and reach the stately tower.Walking back along the foot-path down to a quaint small bay, you will see several ruins of Roman buildings, such as the cisterns for collecting rain-water.

-It is ready the calendar of the events included in the program of the tenth edition of the Sorrento Winter Events, which includes events from late October to the next spring.
-The billboard is divided...
+The calendar of the events included in the program of the tenth edition of the Sorrento Winter Events is ready, and it includes events from late October to the next spring.
+The billboard is divided ...

 Back to the annual event of the Professional Film Days in Sorrento, the main meeting point of the Italian film industry.
 An unmissable appointment for companies and operators in the industry where the...